MECHANICAL ENGINEERS SHOULD LEARN PYTHON

 It’s free

-Between NumPy and SciPy it has virtually everything MATLAB’s core package has
+Between NumPy and SciPy it has nearly everything as MATLAB’s core package.

 Speed has, in my experience,been very comparable.

-There are many python modules available (for free) that have just as good, if not better, functionality than MATLAB
+Many free python modules are as good, if not better, than MATLAB.

-There is a world of people, inside and outside of academia, using Python.
+A world of people, inside and outside of academia, use Python.

-If you’re interested in Robotics, many really compelling robotics tools (which are virtually all written in C++ or C) have python bindings (ROS,OROCOS,OpenCV).
+If you’re interested in Robotics, lots of compelling robotics tools (usually written in C++ or C) have python bindings (ROS,OROCOS,OpenCV).

 Many MOOC’s use python as a programming language of choice, again making it easier to learn.

 It’s a general purpose programming language.
-Much of what you learn could be used to build a web application, or almost anything.
+You can use much of what you learn to build a web application, or almost anything.

 Embedded Linux platforms like the BeagleBoard and Raspberry Pi ship with Python, so you can control them right out of the gate in that language… try doing that with MATLAB and it will get expensive.

-So I pick Python, and you should as well.
+So I pick Python, and you should too.